Buying Guides

 The Bottom Line

-The Bush Furniture Universal is our top pick — 72 inches tall with 24 inches of clearance, 50 lbs per shelf, adjustable shelves, ANSI/BIFMA certification, and anti-tip hardware included.
-It fits any 8-foot ceiling without checking the math.
+The Bush Furniture Universal is the one we'd buy.
+72 inches tall, 24 inches of clearance, 50 lbs per shelf, adjustable shelves, and anti-tip hardware in the box.
+It fits any 8-foot ceiling without doing arithmetic.

-For the tightest budget, the Furinno GEHRY delivers adjustable shelves and a 205 lb total capacity for under $100.
-For a modern look, the Nathan James Theo earns 4.6 stars across 4,000+ reviews with a lifetime warranty.
-And if you're building a home library, the Concepts in Wood Midas at 84 inches creates a floor-to-almost-ceiling presence with 70 lbs per shelf capacity.
+Tight budget?
+The Furinno GEHRY gives you adjustable shelves and 205 lbs of capacity for under $100.
+Want something with style?
+The Nathan James Theo has 4.6 stars across 4,000+ reviews and a lifetime warranty.
+Building a home library?
+The Concepts in Wood Midas at 84 inches is the buy-it-once option with 70 lbs per shelf.

 About the Author